Celebrating DNA aptamers on DNA Day!

 - The aptamer inhibition is released at lower temperatures (~45°C) than the antibody (94°C), removing the high temperature activation step and enabling faster protocols.

-From deciphering the structure of double-stranded DNA to cracking the human genome, over the past nearly 70 years our understanding of DNA has advanced hugely.
-We are now engineering DNA molecules to offer better research reagents and improved and novel diagnostics using aptamer technology.
+From deciphering the structure of double-stranded DNA to cracking the human genome, over the past 70 years our understanding of DNA has advanced hugely.
+We are now engineering DNA molecules to offer better research reagents, improved diagnostics and novel therapeutic approaches using aptamer technology.